8an3/OCRMNavigator/README.md

 Full but shortened example:

 - COMMANDS
     - Save All
     - Format
     - Other CMDS ( Sub Folder )

 - FILES
     - Admin Dash
     - Client Dash
     - Dev Dash

 - RELATED FILES
     - Client Facing Website
     - Unit File

 - COMPONENTS
     - App sidebar
     - Shared Components

+- FILES
+    - Client Facing Website
+    - Unit File

 - WEB
    - site link
    - site link

 - SNIPPETS
    - User Auth
    - Toggle State

 - TO DO
    - PRIORITY
    - BACKBURNER

 - DEV MAP
    - .md file
    - .md file

 Along with some others but you get the idea...
 Never used to, but using 2 nav panes on either side feels good with this extension.
 As your commands are never too far to use, or too many clicks away.